ghoullier/codeowners/README.md

-# bun-typescript-template
+# codeowners

-Provide a modern and ready to use template to setup a typescript project
+Provide utilities to parse and explore codeowners

 > This Project rely on [bun](https://bun.sh) toolchain